Women of Salerno: Notable women of Salerno

-The first to remember the women of Salerno is a historian from Salerno, Antonio Mazza, prior of the School of Medicine in the seventeenth century, who in the essay "Historiarum epitome de rebus salernitanis" writes "We have many learned women, who in many fields surpassed or equalled by ingenuity and doctrine many men and, like men, were remarkable in the field of medicine".
-Among the most famous women who attended the school of Salerno was Francesca Cenci, wife of Matteo Romano Cenci, who received a degree in medicine and surgery from Carlo D’Angiò, Duke of Calabria, in 1321.
+The first to remember the women of Salerno was a historian from Salerno, Antonio Mazza, prior of the School of Medicine in the seventeenth century, who in the essay "Historiarum epitome de rebus salernitanis" writes: "We have many learned women, who in many fields surpassed or equalled by ingenuity and doctrine many men and, like men, were remarkable in the field of medicine."
+Among the most famous women who attended the school of Salerno was Francesca Cenci, wife of Matteo Romano Cenci, who received a degree in medicine and surgery from Charles of Anjou, Duke of Calabria, in 1321.
 Abella, from the noble family of Castellaneta, wrote “De atrabile” and “De nature seminis humani”, of which, unfortunately, any trace has been lost.
 Rebecca de Guarna specialized in the study and treatment of urinary diseases and fevers.
-Mercuriade, surgeon, wrote many didactic essays: “Le crisi”, “La febbre da pestilenza”, “La cura delle ferite”.
-The most known woman of Salerno is Trotula, she was a Magistra of Medicine at the School of Salerno and ran a prolific clinical practice.
-She taught her students about three types of diseases: inherited, contagious, and self-generated, and these type of teaching was carried by all the other women.
+Mercuriade, surgeon, wrote many didactic essays: “Le crisi”, “La febbre da pestilenza”, and “La cura delle ferite”.
+The most known of the women of Salerno is Trota, who was a Magistra of Medicine at the School of Salerno and ran a prolific clinical practice.
+She taught her students about three types of diseases: inherited, contagious, and self-generated, and this type of teaching was carried on by all the other women.